 Self-Publishing

-We are regularly contacted by people who’ve finished their book and want to get it published but find the process of approaching an agent or entering a book competition too daunting.
-Others have tried that route and found it too frustrating, as it does take a good amount...
+We are regularly contacted by people who’ve finished a book and want to get it published, but find the process of approaching an agent or entering a book competition too daunting.
+Others have tried that route and found it frustrating, as it does take a good amount of...

 Developing Your Writing Career